 It’s no surprise that the two characters given the most narrative runway end up yielding the two most interesting performances on the show.
 Each member of the greater Lady Parts quintet could easily handle an episode on their own, and Vasan and Impey are certainly no exception.
 Vasan makes Amina’s gradual transition from reticent performer to only-slightly-less-reticent shredding soloist make sense, clearly plotting out every nervous step along the way.
 And the more the audience learns about Saira, both in her relationship to her family and her faith, Impey makes it easier to understand how those funnel their way into Saira’s explosive vocals and her intensity with a meat cleaver.

 That, in turn, makes the band’s performances crackle even more.
-Nina Manzoor, who directs the series in addition to being the writer and creator, draws a recognizable spark out of these Lady Parts sets, regardless of whether they’re playing for an invisible audience or any crowd at all.
+Nida Manzoor, who directs the series in addition to being the writer and creator, draws a recognizable spark out of these Lady Parts sets, regardless of whether they’re playing for an invisible audience or any crowd at all.
 Like any new band, they have a few covers up their sleeves.
 But the more “We Are Lady Parts” focuses on the original spirit that courses through this group, the more the show around them sings.

 “We Are Lady Parts” Season 1 is now available to stream on Peacock.

 Sign Up: Stay on top of the latest breaking film and TV news!
 Sign up for our Email Newsletters here.